-L3 BTEC Children's Play, Learning & Development
+L3 BTEC Children’s Play, Learning and Development

 Automatic entry onto Level 3 courses includes students achieving 5 x A*-C or equivalent at GCSE.
 Students should also have achieved a grade 5 or above in English and Mathematics or still be working towards achieving a grade 5 in Mathematics.

 The Pearson BTEC Level 3 National Extended Certificate in Children’s Play, Learning and Development gives an introduction to study of the sector.
 It is intended as an Applied General qualification, and is equivalent in size to one A Level.
 It supports access to a range of higher education courses, possibly but not exclusively in the early years sector, if taken alongside further Level 3 qualifications.
 No prior study of the sector is needed, but learners will have a range of achievement at Level 2 in GCSEs or equivalent qualifications.
 In addition, employers and professional bodies have been involved in order to confirm that the content is appropriate for those interested in working in the sector.
 Learners will complete 50 hours’ work experience in the sector.

 Learners taking this qualification will study four units which cover the following topics:

 - Children’s Development - In this unit, you will learn about theories and models of development that explain how and why children develop and how this relates to the Early Years Foundation Stage (EYFS).
 You will develop an understanding of a range of factors that may influence children’s development, and consider the short- and long-term effects on their development.

 - Communication and Numeracy - In this unit, you will learn the sequence of children’s speech, communication, language, literacy and numeracy skills development.
 You will plan stage appropriate activities that encourage children’s development and understanding by stimulating their enthusiasm, and using exciting and interesting ways to enable them to find out more.